edustor/core/README.md

 Right now Edustor is still on early-alpha stage, so there is no public beta available.
 But we are interested in alpha testers anyway, so feel free to contact us.

-If you're also familiar with Kotlin/Java and Spring Boot you can join our team and support development.

 ## Can I use Edustor source code

 Yes, you can, but only for non-profit purposes.
 Please refer [Non-Profit Open Software License 3.0](https://opensource.org/licenses/NPOSL-3.0)